metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 ***

 **Carolina covers if**
-Christian McCaffrey's return sparks a resurgence to this offense
+Christian McCaffrey's return sparks a resurgence in their offense
 \- AND -
-their vaunted defensive line can prevent Kirk Cousins from ever settling into the rhythm of the game.
+their vaunted defensive front uses its newfound love of the blitz to prevent Kirk Cousins from ever settling into a rhythm.

 **Minnesota covers if**
 Kirk Cousins is as proficient as he was last year against this Panther defense, completing over 70% of his passes.